Vail Valley Travel Guide

 How to Get to Vail:

-My preferred way to get to Vail is by flying into the Vail Eagle Regional Airport – typically through Dallas or Chicago from NYC.
-You can also fly into Denver and do the two hour drive up to the Valley or hire Epic Mountain Express which runs shuttles from DIA to the Valley.
+My preferred way to get to Vail is by flying into the Eagle County Regional Airport – typically through Dallas or Chicago from NYC.
+You can also fly into Denver International Airport and do the two hour drive up to the Valley or hire Epic Mountain Express which runs shuttles from DIA to the Valley.

 Summer in the Valley is utterly charming.
 There is loads to do outdoors, less crowds and often beautiful temperatures.